zhenyong25/Blockchain-Innovation-Pitch/README.md

 # Ideation
 ## Problem Statement
-The hassle of preparing required documents before travelling
+The hassle of prepare multiple required documents and purchase various test kits before departure/on-arrival for travelling bring inconvenience to the travellers

 ## Solutions
-Develop blockchain design systems that are able to purchase pre-departure/on-arrival ART/PCR Test Kits and flight tickets through cryptocurrency, validate documents through smart contracts and generate NFTs as a Safe Travel Pass
+Develop blockchain web application that able to purchase pre-departure/on-arrival ART/PCR Test Kits and flight tickets through cryptocurrency, validate documents through smart contracts and generate NFTs as a Safe Travel Pass